tloimu/valheim-mod-todo/README.md

 # To-Do

- - Add crafting recipe with Insert-key
+ - Tabular lists in resources and recipes
  - Add way to remove and add recipes and their amounts from/in the list (in Edit Mode)
  - Add Upgrades to recipies (needs revising the way recipes are stored in the ToDoList)
  - Add free text notes